Oliver-Siren/CCM/salt/Salt report.md

 ## Salt

 Salt is a toolkit above all else, to me it seems that it has a tool for everything that I would think an average system administrator could need in order to manage any network of larger than few devices.
+It is open-source software with a Enterprise package offering support and additional services.
+So unless you need support on enterprise scale, the cost of using Salt is time and effort you put in to it.

 Salt is by desing a highly modular environment that allows you to pick and chose the parts you need for your network while supporting future needs and growth.
 According to Salt's devoloper SaltStack, Salt scales well beyond tens of thousands of servers.